 Inventory management software controls costs by helping you make even smarter business decisions than you already are.
 You can make the most of your current resources and free up money from areas where it is being spent on things that are not of the greatest value to your company and put it into other areas that will lead to more productivity and growth.

-Controlling costs is not so hard when you have the right tools at your disposal to give you the data you need and make your job more efficient.
+Excess inventory can affect labor cost, fixed cost, unexpected cost, project schedule, cost drivers, performance measurement, and cost overruns. etc. However, controlling costs is not so hard when you have the right tools at your disposal to give you the data you need and make your job more efficient.
 You can use inventory management software to keep costs down by reducing spoiled and obsolete products, and keeping a healthy balance of products on hand.
-To learn more and to get a free trial of Fishbowl’s manufacturing and warehouse management software, simply click the link below.
+To learn more get a custom demo of Fishbowl's manufacturing and warehouse management software.